pittcsgso/manual/ch4-events.md

 	Thanks for volunteering!
 Please acknowledge this message and let me know if I can give you a hand with anything.

+Just before each Coffee Hour, the Coffee Hour coordinator should bring the host signup sheet for the current term, a fresh signin sheet marked with the date and the name of this week's host, and several pens to the Faculty Lounge.

+After Coffee Hour has ended (either because all the food is gone, all the people are gone, or both), the Coffee Hour coordinator should retrieve the signup sheet and the pens for use next week.
+The signin sheet, however, should be given to the host to be filed with their reimbursement.
+Any leftover food should be delivered to the Graduate Lounge (6317); leftover coffee should be disposed of.

 # Welcome Picnic